Land To Further Sustainable Development

 The exact meaning of this criteria is difficult to determine, and the tests are quite subjective.
 However, it seems that the information level required is quite high as far as the expectations on community organisations wishing to buy land against the wishes of the owner.

 If the Scottish Ministers sanction a sale, the price which is to be paid is the market value.
-This part of the act will not come into force untiil sometime in 2019 at the earliest.
-Follow updates on the Scottish Government website.
+The act came into force on 26th April 2020.
+You can find further information on the Scottish Government website.